-Over the course of the last three blog posts on my eBook, Post-Incident Reviews, Learning from Failure for Improved Incident Response, I have shared some recommended methods for incident management and conveyed how the old ways of conducting post-incident Root Cause Analysis are outdated and ineffective.
-It is critical for companies to understand that incidents result not from a single root cause, but from a complex interplay of technology and the humans managing it: a socio-technical system that comprises the reality of modern software.
+Over the course of the last three blog posts on my eBook, Post-Incident Reviews, Learning from Failure for Improved Incident Response, I’ve shared recommended methods for incident management and conveyed how the old ways of conducting post-incident Root Cause Analysis are outdated and ineffective.
+It’s critical for companies to understand incidents result not from a single root cause, but from a complex interplay of technology and the humans managing it—a socio-technical system that comprises the reality of modern software.
 If you haven’t read the previous posts in this series, you can find them here:

 In this final post in our Post-Incident Reviews blog series, I’ll review guidelines for creating your own post-incident review process while keeping in mind the demise of Root Cause Analysis.
 I’ll also share how you can structure an environment that establishes every incident as an opportunity for learning and total system improvement.
 For a more in-depth guide to read and share with your team, download the full eBook here.

-The best way to begin the post-incident review process is to examine how tasks, automation, and human interaction interacted to restore service.
+The best way to begin the post-incident review process is to examine how tasks, automation, and human interaction restored services.
 Some of the fundamental questions your team needs to answer include:

-This kind of chart will help you visualize the time between phases, the impact of each action on the time to solution, and whether time was used inefficiently.
-It can also assist in future incident management goal-setting (e.g. acknowledge incidents 50% faster).
+This kind of chart will help visualize the time between phases, the impact of each action on the time to solution, and whether time was used inefficiently.
+It can also assist in future incident management goal-setting (e.g. acknowledge incidents 50 percent faster).

 After mapping out your timeline, it’s important to probe deeply into how each member of the incident response team made their decisions.
 Genuine inquiry in a group setting not only encourages transparency and knowledge sharing, but also allows your team to reflect on the effectiveness of the approach at each incident phase.
 The entire company will become invested in the process and your team will be better equipped as a result.